DuncanMays/axon-ECRG/README.md

 # Axon

-A general-purpose RPC-proxy framework developed to facilitate machine learning research at Queen’s University in Kingston, Ontario.
-It focusses on fast development, being easy-to-use, and it does its best to not get in the programmer’s way.
+Axon is a general-purpose RPC-proxy framework developed to facilitate machine learning research at Queen’s University in Kingston, Ontario.
+It focusses on fast development, being easy-to-use, and it does its best to stay out of the programmer’s way.
 One of Axon's goals is to make programming distributed systems as similar as possible to programming code that only runs locally.
 Axon does this by creating distributed equivalents of familiar concepts, such as functions and classes.

 ## Installation